-Anamorphine is a visual story experience which guides you with it’s vivid and spectacular imagery rather than any written or spoken narrative.
-If I was to place it within a generic genre then I would say it’s akin to a non-interactive walking simulator such as Dear Esther or Everybody’s gone to the Rapture, only with more emphasis on the fantastical and symbolism rather than real life.
+Anamorphine is a visual story experience that guides you with it’s vivid and spectacular imagery rather than any written or spoken narrative.
+If I was to place it within a generic genre then I would say it’s akin to a non-interactive walking simulator such as Dear Esther or Everybody’s Gone to the Rapture, only with more emphasis on the fantastical and symbolism rather than real life.
 Artifact 5, a small indie studio from Canada, have created one of the most confusing, yet strangely mesmerising, emotional stories I have played this year.
 So, just what is Anamorphine?

-Anamorphine is a visually artistic game which doesn’t just portray a set-in-stone story, it also leaves a lot to an interpretation of the player.
+Anamorphine is a visually artistic game that doesn’t just portray a set-in-stone story, it also leaves a lot to an interpretation of the player.
 As such, I may describe things a little different than other reviewers but it doesn’t mean one of us is wrong.
 It all depends on what we take from playing the game and what stuck with us upon completing the story.
-Also, because this is a story heavy game, I won’t talk about any spoilers so my description of the actual story may seem a little vague – I’ve done that purposely in order to not give away the whole experience.
+Also, because this is a story-heavy game, I won’t talk about any spoilers so my description of the actual story may seem a little vague – I’ve done that purposely in order to not give away the whole experience.

-In Anamorphine you play as Tyler, a young man who is currently suffering from post-traumatic denial.
-We begin our story at the end, our wife, Elena, has succumbed to depression and has taken a turn for the worse, depression which was brought about by a freak accident which took away her dreams and her livelihood.
+In Anamorphine you control Tyler, a young man who is currently suffering from post-traumatic denial.
+We begin our story at the end, our wife, Elena, has succumbed to depression and has taken a turn for the worse, depression which was brought about by a freak accident that took away her dreams and her livelihood.
 The game is played out through the memories of Tyler as he recalls everything from the moment they moved into their new apartment together right up to the tragic accident and beyond.
 The problem here is that even though Elena was the one who was clinically suffering from depression, Tyler is now suffering in his own way with the guilt he has for being unable to help her out when she needed it the most.

 Anamorphine gets quite emotional at times and can trigger those sensitive to the subjects of depression, and everything that follows.
-As such, Artifact 5 has placed an option which lets you enable a summary of each scene so you can skip certain segments if you don’t wish to see them.
+As such, Artifact 5 has placed an option that lets you enable a summary of each scene so you can skip certain segments if you don’t wish to see them.
 I played through the whole game without this option turned on as it advised it would give spoilers of what’s about to happen.
 However, it’s a great feature for those who want to experience the game but aren’t sure what subjects will be touched upon as they progress.

 One thing I wanted to get out there, just in case you’ve heard fo the game but not kept up to date on its current progress.
 The PS4 version isn’t shipping with PSVR support at launch, it’s going to be added later on via a patch.
-However, as you’ll find out later, the patch may take a while as I feel there are a few things which need to be resolved on the PS4 before VR could possibly be implemented.
+However, as you’ll find out later, the patch may take a while as I feel there are a few things that need to be resolved on the PS4 before VR could possibly be implemented.